osisoft/PI-Adapter/V1/Configuration/System components configuration.md

       }
     ```

-2. Save the JSON in a file named _AddComponent.json_.
+2. Save the JSON as _AddComponent.json_.
+3. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5595/api/v1/configuration/system/components`

-3. From the same directory where the file exists, run the following curl script:
+	The following example shows the HTTP request using curl (run this command from the same directory where the file is located):

     ```bash
     curl -i -d "@AddComponent.json" -H "Content-Type: application/json" http://localhost:5595/api/v1/configuration/system/components
     ```

 	After the curl command completes successfully, you can configure or use the new component.

 ### Delete a component

- - To delete an existing component, run the following curl script:
+Complete the following to delete an exising component:

+1. Start any tool capable of making HTTP requests.
+2. Execute a DELETE command to the following endpoint:`http://localhost:5595/api/v1/configuration/system/components/{ComponentId_To_Delete}/`

+The following example shows the HTTP request using curl:

     ```bash
 	curl -X DELETE http://localhost:5595/api/v1/configuration/system/components/{ComponentId_To_Delete}/
     ```

 All the logs and configurations files for the deleted components will be moved to the corresponding _logs/Removed_ or _Configuration/Removed_ folder.

 ## System components schema